 “Chapter 20 Bankruptcy”

 In some circumstances, debtors may benefit from pulling off a Chapter 20 Bankruptcy.
-A Chapter 20 is an informal term used when debtors file for Chapter 7 Bankruptcy and immediately after file for a Chapter 13 Bankruptcy.
+Chapter 20 is an informal term used when debtors file for Chapter 7 Bankruptcy and immediately after file for a Chapter 13 Bankruptcy.

 This strategy makes sense when you have large debts that can’t be discharged in a bankruptcy, such as IRS tax debt, and large amounts of dischargeable debt, such as credit cards and medical bills.
 Chapter 7 takes care of the unsecured debts while the protections of Chapter 13 Bankruptcy allows you to qualify for affordable payments on the non-dischargeable debts without having to worry about creditors calling.